Chairman and CEO

 The seven-member interim advisory board will be chaired by Cheryl Batagol in an ex-officio capacity.

 Dr Stocker has a background in medical research.
 He was formerly the Chief Executive and subsequently Chairman of CSIRO, the Australian Government’s Chief Scientist Australia and a non-executive Director of Telstra.
 Dr Stocker is a Fellow of the Royal Australasian College of Physicians and the Australian Academy of Technological Sciences and Engineering.

 Dr Stocker's undergraduate studies were at the University of Melbourne, completing his Bachelor of Medical Science in 1969, and his Bachelor of Medicine/Bachelor of Surgery in 1970.
 In 1976, he completed his Ph.D. at the Walter and Eliza Hall Institute of Medical Research in Melbourne.
-Dr Stocker is chair of EPA’s Science & Engineering Advisory Committee.
+Dr Stocker is Chair of EPA’s Science Engineering and Health Committee.

 Professor Rebekah Brown